R-033/milkstain/README.md

 Milkstain requires it's own layer for isolated rendering.
 It's set up by default to use the last layer slot.

 ### Playing presets
-For visualizer to work, first you need to instantiate the prefab ```Assets/Milkstain/Resources/Milkdrop.prefab```.
+For visualizer to work, first you need to instantiate the prefab ```Milkdrop.prefab```.
 It has everything already set up.

 Next, pass your ```AudioSource``` to ```TargetAudio``` field.
 To use external audio you can use microphone capture provided by Unity: <a href="https://docs.unity3d.com/ScriptReference/Microphone.Start.html">Microphone.Start</a>